-The infections disease clinic is located on the 4th floor of the Specialty Clinics building.
-It is staffed by Medical College of Wisconsin faculty and nurse practitioners, and is open Monday–Friday, 8 a.m.–4:30 p.m., except on holidays.
-It offers:
+The clinics are staffed by Medical College of Wisconsin faculty and nurse practitioners and are open Monday through Friday, 8 a.m. – 4:30 p.m., except on holidays.
+They offer:

 - Comprehensive diagnostic and state-of-the-art treatment options offered for patients with conditions including:

 - Skin and soft tissue infections

 - We offer HIV PrEP (pre-exposure prophylaxis), a medication that can be taken on a regular basis to reduce the risk of getting infected with HIV.

 - All physicians are board-certified internists, infectious diseases fellowship-trained and highly experienced in diagnosing and treating infectious diseases.
 Combined expertise and concurrence with guidelines from the Infectious Diseases Society of America ensures the most comprehensive care possible for patients.

 - On-site pharmacist, social worker/case manager and psychologist